CC26xx Web Demo Readme

 The example has been configured to run for all CC26xx-based boards.

-To change between target boards, follow the instructions in the wiki.
+To change between target boards, follow the instructions in the documentation.

 Do not forget to